marmelab/react-admin/docs/Upgrade.md

     <TextInput source="name" validate={maxLength(3)} />
 </SimpleForm>
 ```

+### Validation: Form Level & Input Level Are Mutually Exclusive

+With `react-hook-form`, you can't have both form level validation and input level validation.
+This is because form level validation is meant to be used for [schema based validation](https://react-hook-form.com/api/useform#validationResolver).

 If you used form level validation to run complex checks for multiple input values combinations, you can use a schema library such as [yup](https://github.com/jquense/yup):